Moded Types for Grassroots Logic Programs, by AI, for AI (Full Version): Grassroots Logic Programs

-\mypara{Monotonicity} Key differences between LP and GLP relate to monotonicity.
+\ifappendix \mypara{Monotonicity} Key differences between LP and cGLP relate to monotonicity.
 In LP, if a goal cannot be reduced, it will never be reduced.
-In GLP, a goal that cannot be reduced now may be reduced in the future: if $A$ and $H$ have an mgu that writes on a reader $X? \in A$, and therefore have no writer mgu at present, another goal that has $X$ may reduce, assigning $X$, and later $X?$, to a value that will allow $A$ and $H$ to have a writer mgu.
+In cGLP, a goal that cannot be reduced now may be reduced in the future: if $A$ and $H$ have an mgu that writes on a reader $X? \in A$, and therefore have no writer mgu at present, another goal that has $X$ may reduce, assigning $X$, and later $X?$, to a value that will allow $A$ and $H$ to have a writer mgu.
 Conversely, in LP, if a goal $A$ can be reduced now with some clause $H:-B$, with a regular mgu of $A$ and $H$, it may not be reducible in the future due to variables that $A$ shares with other goals being assigned values by other goal reductions, preventing unification between the instantiated $A$ and $H$.
-In GLP, if a goal $A$ can be reduced now (with a writers mgu), it can always be reduced in the future, as the SO invariant ensures that no other goal can assign any writer in $A$.
+In cGLP, if a goal $A$ can be reduced now (with a writers mgu), it can always be reduced in the future, as the SO invariant ensures that no other goal can assign any writer in $A$.

-Implementation-wise, if a GLP goal $A$ cannot be reduced now, but there is a readers substitution $\sigma$ such that $A\sigma$ can be reduced, such readers are identified, the goal $A$ \emph{suspends} on these readers, and is rescheduled for another reduction attempt once any of them is assigned.
+In an implementation, if a cGLP goal $A$ cannot be reduced now, but there is a readers substitution $\sigma$ such that $A\sigma$ can be reduced, such readers are identified, the goal $A$ \emph{suspends} on these readers, and is rescheduled for another reduction attempt once any of them is assigned.

-Despite these differences, GLP adopts the same notions of successful run and outcome of LP (Definition~\ref{def:proper-run}), and has the same notion of logical consequence as LP.
+Despite these differences, cGLP has the same notion of logical consequence as LP.
 Let $/?$ be an operator that replaces every reader by its paired writer.